infotexture/dita-bootstrap.sass/README.md

 ## Usage

-#### Generating Sass
+### Generating a CSS theme from Sass

-To run, follow the instructions in the [override.scss](./override.scss) file and use the `sass-bootstrap` transformation:
+To generate a CSS theme from your custom Sass source files, follow the instructions in the [sass/override.scss](./sass/override.scss) file and use the `sass-bootstrap` transformation:

 ```console
 PATH_TO_DITA_OT/bin/dita -f sass-bootstrap -i PATH_TO_DITAMAP
 ```

-A `theme.css` file will be generated, and the result can be seen by viewing the [index.html](./index.html) file in a web browser.
+A `theme.css` file will be generated in the `sass` folder.
+To preview the results of your customizations, open the [sass/index.html](./sass/index.html) file in a web browser.

-#### Using a pregenerated Sass theme as CSS in the HTML Bootstrap output
+### Using the generated theme

-To run, use the `html5-bootstrap` transformation and add the `bootstrap.sass` parameter.
+To use a pregenerated Sass theme as CSS in the HTML Bootstrap output, run the `html5-bootstrap` transformation and pass the `bootstrap.sass` parameter to the `dita` command:

 ```console
 PATH_TO_DITA_OT/bin/dita -f html5-bootstrap -o out -i PATH_TO_DITAMAP \